thisiskj/jetstream/UPGRADE.md

 #### Update AppLayout

-The `$page.currentRouteName` has been removed.
-Replace all usage with the ziggy current method
+The `$page.currentRouteName` property has been removed in Jetstream 2.0.
+Replace all usages with the ziggy current method

 ```
 <jet-nav-link :href="route('dashboard')" :active="route().current('dashboard')">